 If you (or your child) are off to university this autumn and planning on living in halls, you may (or may not) have started thinking about decorating your new uni bedroom.
 Moving away for what might be the first time can be daunting, so having a space that is comfortable, reflects your personality or feels like home can make the transition that bit easier.

-To make sure you've got everything you need for a stylish space, we've come up with a list of 10 essentials; they're on-trend, affordable and will suit any sized room – we know how small they can be.
+To make sure you've got everything you need for a stylish space, we've come up with a list of 10 essentials; they're on-trend, affordable and will suit any sized bedroom design.

 1. Choose a breathable duvet that's suitable for all temperatures